The Perfect Getaway: A weekend in Toronto for Pride

 Morning

-It’s the biggest day of the weekend, so getting up early for a drag brunch is the perfect way to fuel up for the long day ahead.
+For the final day of festival weekend, a drag brunch is the perfect way to fuel up for the long day ahead.
 Try the cornflake-crusted French toast at Church St. Garage, where The Imperial Court of Toronto holds its regally campy proceedings.
 You can also take some quiet time to learn about the city’s queer community.
 A self-guided tour using apps such as Queerstory will lead you around the cultural and historical spots that tell the story of LGBTQ+ folk in Toronto.
 You can even access mini-documentaries and archival footage through the app as you walk.

 Afternoon